Barreiras Airport

-Barreiras Airport (IATA: BRA, ICAO: SBNR) is the airport serving Barreiras, Brazil.
+Dom Ricardo Weberberger Airport (IATA: BRA, ICAO: SBNR) is the airport serving Barreiras, Brazil.

 History

 The airport was commissioned in 1940 and served as a strategic technical stop on the route Rio de Janeiro-Miami, enabling faster flights as compared with the ones operated via the coast.
 Furthermore, because of the existence of a river and a railway, fuel was easily transported to the site.
 During World War II the airport became a United States Air Force Base but after 1945 it returned to its original civil vocation.

 Airlines and destinations

 Access

 The airport is located 14 km from downtown Barreiras.